Artificial Sweeteners – Are They Worse Than Sugar?

 Over the past few weeks, we have had a few comments enquiring about artificial sweeteners.
 Since they aren’t “real” sugar molecules, do they have the same effect on blood glucose and glycation as standard table sugar?
 The short answer is… YES!

-We have covered in previous blog posts as part of our ‘Daily Sugar Allowance’ the results of too much sugar.
 These include increased glycation in the body, lessened brain function in growing children and its effect on insulin levels.
 We have also touched on the different types of sugar, as well as how to look out for hidden sugars while you do your weekly grocery shopping.

 Over the past few weeks, we have had a few comments enquiring about artificial sweeteners.
 Since they aren’t “real” sugar molecules, do they have the same effect on blood glucose and glycation as standard table sugar?